peerigon/angular-expressions/README.md

 #### .AngularExpressions: Class

-Create an instance of the angular-expressions package to isolate the `filters` object by initialized instance.
+Create an instance of the angular-expressions package to isolate the `filters` object by initialized an instance.

-This allows you to have multiple instances for e.g. multi tenant support.
+This allows e.g. multi tenant support.

 Example usage:
 ```javascript